 Provisions exist under the Act which lists various on-the-spot fines that may be imposed without warning by Council.
 If your pool does not comply with the requirements of the Act then Council will advise you of which steps you would need to take in your particular circumstances.
 Council may serve you with a notice requiring you to comply within a reasonable timeframe.
 In any notices Council must give reasons for its decision to issue you with the notice.
 You are entitled to appeal against these notices to the Land and Environment Court.

-For more information on these important requirements, please contact Council's on 9911 3555.
+For more information on these important requirements, please contact Council's Compliance Officer on 9911 3609.

 To check if your pool meets the requirements of the Act, pool owners can also apply to Council for a Swimming Pool Compliance Certificate, for a fee of $150.00 for the first inspection and $100.00 for the second inspection.
 If the pool does not comply, Council will provide you with a reasonable period in which to comply with the relevant requirements.